Jumps & Falls (Upd: Apr 29, ’22)

-“On falling into filth, there is only one thing for a man to do: just fall, without looking round.
+“On falling into filth, there is only one thing for a man to do: just fall, without looking around.
 The important thing is just to do this with style and energy.” – Daniil Kharms¹

 Falling Safety